-This course is a study of linear and quadratics functions, and an introduction to polynomial, absolute value, rational, radical, exponential, and logarithmic functions.
-A development of strategies for solving single variable equations and contextual problems.
+This course studies linear and quadratics functions and an introduction to polynomial, absolute value, rational, radical, exponential, and logarithmic functions.
+The course develops strategies for solving single variable equations and contextual problems.

 (3 Credit Hours).

 Prerequisites: Appropriate placement score or a grade of C or better in Math 100 or Math 022 or ACT Math =>18 or SAT Math Section =>490 or ACCUPLAC-